 We are preparing the next run of CAL - Certified Agile Leadership I in Prague.
-The class will be on 1-2 April 2019 in English.
-The training is focused on building a modern Agile Organization and to support personal growth of Agile leaders, emphasizes the right culture of the self-organization, ownership, and responsibility while keeping safety and trust as a prerequisite.
+The class will be on 19-20 September 2019 in English.
+It's just after the annual Agile Prague conference.
+The training is focused on building a modern Agile Organization and to support the personal growth of Agile leaders, emphasizes the right culture of the self-organization, ownership, and responsibility while keeping safety and trust as a prerequisite.
 Agile leadership is one of the critical aspects of every successful Agile transformation in any organization.

-You can get early bird price if you register until March 1, 2019.read more
+You can get early bird price if you register until August 19, 2019, or check the discounted combo with Agile Prague conference registration,read more

 Workshop Agile Leadership and Self-organization - Andrea Provaglio